Mount Bachelor ski area

 Mount Bachelor ski resort (stylized as Mt.
 Bachelor) is a ski resort located in Central Oregon, approximately 22 mi west of Bend, along Century Drive Highway.
 The ski area is on the northern side of Mount Bachelor, a stratovolcano rising atop a volcanic shield in the Cascade Range.

 Since 2001, the ski area has been owned by Powdr Corporation of Park City, Utah.
-It is the largest ski resort (by area) by more than 1000 acre in Oregon, the second largest single-mountain ski resort in the U.S., behind Vail, and the sixth largest of all ski resorts in the nation.
+It is the largest ski resort (by area) by more than 1000 acre in Oregon, the second largest single-mountain ski resort in the U.S., behind Vail in Colorado, and the sixth largest of all ski resorts in the nation.

 Mount Bachelor offers one of the nation's longest ski seasons, mid-November through the end of May (weather permitting).